-- Data Loss Protection: Our data loss protection enables enterprises to use standard or custom dictionaries using efficient pattern-matching algorithms to easily scale to all users and traffic, including compressed or encrypted traffic, to prevent, monitor or block unauthorized or sensitive data exfiltration. - Cloud Application Control: Our cloud application control allows enterprises to discover and granularly control user access to known and unknown cloud applications.
-By doing SSL interception at scale, we provide malware protection, data loss prevention and similar Cloud Access Security Broker, or CASB, functions that can be performed inline, for specific sanctioned applications.
-Business policies can be defined with granular access control for specified cloud applications, such as the ability to upload or download files or post comments or videos based on different user or group identity.
-We partner with specific CASB vendors to extend their policy controls and visibility of out-of-band cloud applications. - File Type Controls: Our file type control allows policies to be defined that control which file types are allowed to be downloaded and uploaded based on application, user, location and destination.
+- Data Loss Prevention: Our data loss prevention enables enterprises to use predefined or custom dictionaries using efficient pattern-matching algorithms to easily scale to all users and traffic, including compressed or encrypted traffic, to prevent, monitor or block unauthorized or sensitive data exfiltration.
+Our exact data match, or EDM, functionality augments the accuracy and efficacy of our data loss prevention solution by enabling our customers to populate a custom database scaling to billions of unique fields.
+Our data loss prevention policies can be enforced for inline data in motion and out-of-band for data at rest. - Cloud Application Security Brokerage: Our Cloud Access Security Broker, or CASB, and cloud application controls enable enterprises to discover and granularly control user access to known and unknown cloud applications.
+By doing Secure Sockets Layer, or SSL, interception at scale, we provide malware protection, data loss prevention and CASB functions that can be performed both inline and out-of-band, for specific sanctioned applications.
+Business policies can be defined with granular access control for specified cloud applications, such as the ability to upload or download files or post comments or videos based on different user or group identity. - File Type Controls: Our file type control allows policies to be defined that control which file types are allowed to be downloaded and uploaded based on application, user, location and destination. - Browser Isolation: With Zscaler Cloud Browser Isolation, users are not directly accessing active web content; instead, only a safe rendering of pixels is delivered to the user.
+This approach prevents sensitive data from being downloaded to unauthorized devices in bring your own device environments or on shared public computers.